cisagov/manage.get.gov/docs/operations/data_migration.md

 *You are now ready to run migration scripts.*

 ## Transition Domains (Part 2) - Running the Migration Scripts
-While keeping the same ssh instance open (if you are running on a sandbox), run through the following commands.If you cannot run `manage.py` commands, try running `/tmp/lifecycle/shell` in the ssh instance.
+While keeping the same ssh instance open (if you are running on a sandbox), run through the following commands.
+If you cannot run `manage.py` commands, try running `/tmp/lifecycle/shell` in the ssh instance.

 ### STEP 1: Load Transition Domains

-Run the following command, making sure the file paths point to the right location.
+Run the following command, making sure the file paths point to the right location of your migration files.
 This will parse all given files and load the information into the TransitionDomain table.
 Make sure you have your migrationFilepaths.json file in the same directory.

 ```
 ##### LOCAL COMMAND